seagle0128/qmk_firmware/keyboards/keychron/q1/rev_0100/keymaps/seagle0128/readme.md

         - Fn+B will toggle mute or play/stop. (default: mute)
         - Applicable for the browsers and some applications, but not all.

+- Enter bootloader mode for flashing via Fn+Del.
+No need to pull the SPACE keycap up
 - On macOS, F3 opens Mission Control and F4 opens Launchpad without needing to configure shortcuts in System Preferences
 - RGB lighting turns off when the computer sleeps
 - Caps Lock RGB indicator